pramation/Blue-Green-Deployment-CICD-WebApp/README.md

  We use blue/green stragety to switch to the new production deployement.

 Majority of the project's tasks are in the CircliCI configuration.
-All the application related files are in `deploy_app` folder and the files replated to kubernetes deployement is in `ansible` folder.
+All the application related files are in `deploy_app` folder and the files related to kubernetes deployement is in `ansible` folder.

 ### Project Tasks